 Loads a little slowly.

-The main advantage of this model is that it is compatible with almost all cars of 1996 release and later, supporting the OBDII scan function.
-It is also one of the few scanners that allows you to get VIN, CALID and CVN codes.
+The main advantage of the Autel MaxiLink ML629 is that it is compatible almost with all cars produced from 1996 and newer that support the function of OBDII scan.
+Not only that.
+It is also one of the few scanners that allow you to get VIN, CALID and CVN codes.

 Engine Diagnosis, Transmission diagnosis, ABS/SRS diagnoses, DTC (Diagnostics Trouble Codes) lookup, Retrieving vehicle information (VIN, CALID and CVN)